-Fredrick Ogenga is an Associate Professor, Communication and Media Studies, Rongo University, Founding Director Center for Media, Democracy, Peace and Security, Rongo University and President of the Peacemakers Corps Foundation, Kenya.
+Fredrick Ogenga is Associate Professor, Media and Security, Rongo University, Founding Director Center for Media, Democracy, Peace and Security, Rongo University and President of the Peacemakers Corps Foundation, Kenya.
 Ogenga is a 2014 Africa Peacebuilding Network Grantee and 2016 Southern Voices Network for Peacebuilding Scholar, Washington DC.

 He is a former Post-Doctoral Fellow at the University of Witwatersrand, South Africa, Visiting Researcher at the African Studies Center, Frederick S. Pardee School of Global Studies, Boston University, USA, Institute of Policy Research, University of Bath, UK and a former Visiting Scholar at the Institute for the Advancement of Social Sciences, Boston University, USA and the Boston University Sociology Department.

 Currently, he is championing African Peace Journalism through a Pan-African institutional methodological and philosophical approach to media and peacebuilding in Africa anchored on the philosophies of Utu, Umoja and Harambee captured in his latest edited book “Peace Journalism in East Africa- A Manual for Media Practitioners” published by Routledge.

-Ogenga has several other book chapters including: Hybrid Peace Journalism- Institutional Philosophical Approaches to Peace and Security in Africa; Thinking about Community Radio and Beyond for Conflict Management in The North Rift: A Concept Paper; Can “African Centered Journalism” Contain Terror threats in the New World Order? and Institutional Designs, Democracy and Peacebuilding in Africa and Rethinking African Peace Journalism through Boderlands: A Theoretical and Methodological Exploration among others.
+Ogenga has several other book chapters including: Hybrid Peace Journalism- Institutional Philosophical Approaches to Peace and Security in Africa; Thinking about Community Radio and Beyond for Conflict Management in The North Rif; Can “African Centered Journalism” Contain Terror threats in the New World Order? and Institutional Designs, Democracy and Peacebuilding in Africa and Rethinking African Peace Journalism through Boderlands: A Theoretical and Methodological Exploration among others.